elasticsearch-dump/elasticsearch-dump/README.md

                     e.g. 10mb / 1gb / 1tb
                     Partitioning helps to alleviate overflow/out of memory exceptions by efficiently segmenting files into smaller chunks that then be merged if needs be.

+--s3AccessKeyId
+                    AWS access key ID --s3SecretAccessKey
+                    AWS secret access key
+--s3Bucket
+                    Name of the bucket to which the data will be uploaded --s3RecordKey
+                    Object key (filename) for the data to be uploaded

 --help
                     This page